Social learning theory considers how both environmental and cognitive factors interact to influence human learning and behavior.

 Children observe the people around them behaving in various ways.
 This is illustrated during the famous Bobo doll experiment (Bandura, 1961).

 Individuals that are observed are called models.
-In society children are surrounded by many influential models, such as parents within the family, characters on children’s TV, friends within their peer group and teachers at school.
-Theses models provide examples of masculine and feminine behavior to observe and imitate.
+In society, children are surrounded by many influential models, such as parents within the family, characters on children’s TV, friends within their peer group, and teachers at school.

 First, the child is more likely to attend to and imitate those people it perceives as similar to itself.
-Consequently, it is more likely to imitate behavior modeled by people the same sex as it is.
+Consequently, it is more likely to imitate behavior modeled by people of the same gender.